Jared Leto: 1992–1999: Early acting roles, Prefontaine and Thirty Seconds to Mars

-In 1992, Leto moved to Los Angeles to pursue a career in directing, intending to take acting roles on the side.
-He found minor roles on television shows but his first break came in 1994 when he was cast opposite Claire Danes as Jordan Catalano, her love interest, in the short-lived but well-reviewed ABC teen drama My So-Called Life.
-The show was praised for its portrayal of adolescence and, despite its cancellation after one season, gained a strong cult following.
+In 1992, Leto moved to Los Angeles to pursue a career in acting.
 The same year, Leto made his television film debut starring alongside Alicia Silverstone in Cool and the Crazy, and landed his first film role in the 1995 drama How to Make an American Quilt.
 He later co-starred with Christina Ricci in The Last of the High Kings (1996) and got a supporting role in Switchback (1997).

 In 1997, Leto starred in the biopic Prefontaine as Olympic hopeful Steve Prefontaine.
 To prepare for the role, Leto immersed himself in the runner's life, training for six weeks and meeting with members of his family and friends.
 He bore a striking resemblance to the real Prefontaine, also adopting the athlete's voice and upright running style.
 His portrayal received positive reviews from critics and is often considered his breakthrough role.
 Peter Stack of the San Francisco Chronicle noted: "With hypnotic blue eyes and dirty blond hair, Leto captures the rock-star style Prefontaine affected, and he looks natural in fiery performances on the track, as well as off, where Pre affected a brash, confrontational style."